starlingvibes/cloud-bs/README.md

 ### Authentication (users and admins)
 - `POST /api/v1/auth/register`: Register a new user account, admin accounts require a secret token.
 - `POST /api/v1/auth/login`: Log in using email and password for both users and admins.
+- `PUT /api/v1/auth/revoke/:userId`: Allows the Admin to revoke the session of a user

 ### User   functionalities
 - `POST /api/v1/storage/upload`: Upload a file to the backup service